noam87/noamswebsite/content/r/problem.md

 rtags = []
 +++

-Sumebody submitted to Hacker New this thing where the only rule is "You can't use the letter 'e'."
+Sumebody submitted to Hacker News this thing where the only rule is "You can't use the letter 'e'."

 ```